How Long Does it Take to get an E-2 Visa?

 This blog post summarizes the timing associated with obtaining an E-2 visa.
 There are three distinct steps in the process:

 - Counsel completing the petition and preparing the supporting documentation

 How Long Will It Take an E-2 Visa Applicant to Gather E-2 Visa Information?

 Once a prospective client signs our engagement letter, we forward a comprehensive questionnaire and other E-2 visa information to the client.
 The questionnaire is over 25 pages long and asks for both biographical and company information.
 For example, in order to process the visa, we require the identification page of the applicant’s passport, a resume, corporate set-up documents, a business plan and several other items.
 In addition to informational requests, the questionnaire provides a road map of a number of steps that the applicant must undertake before the visa is processed.
 For example, the applicant must obtain physical premises (sign a lease), set-up a business entity, open a bank account, and create a website.
-In our experience, it takes clients approximately 2 months to complete the questionnaire and prepare everything that is needed for our firm to start working on the application.
+In our experience, it takes clients approximately 2 months – 4 months to complete the questionnaire and prepare everything that is needed for our firm to start working on the application.
 At times this can be done much faster (the fastest we have seen is 3 weeks but that was when our firm drafted the business plan and did the business entity set up) but we have found that 2 to 4 months is average if a client is diligently working on pulling everything together.
 Often it takes clients much longer. (eg. Around 6 months).